NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 ---
 # Get Started with RAPIDS with Alluxio

-Alluxio is a data orchestration platform that brings your data closer to compute across clusters, regions, clouds, and countries.
+RAPIDS plugin can remarkably accelerate the computing part of the whole SQL query by leveraging GPUs, but it’s hard to accelerate the data reading process when the data is in the cloud file system because of network overhead.
+Alluxio is an open source data orchestration platform that brings your data closer to compute across clusters, regions, clouds, and countries for reducing the network overhead.
 This guide will go through how to set up the RAPIDS Accelerator for Apache Spark with Alluxio with a on premise cluster.

 ## Prerequisites

 Assuming that user has successfully setup and ran the RAPIDS Accelerator with on premise cluster according to [this doc](getting-started-on-prem.md)

-This guide takes Swiftstack as Alluxio’s under storage system and Yarn cluster with 2 NodeManagers and 1 ResourceManager as an example.
-The hostnames of Yarn cluster are respectively
+This guide will deploy Alluxio on Yarn cluster with 2 NodeManagers and 1 ResourceManager, and describe the instructions to configure Swiftstack as Alluxio’s under storage system.

+Let's assuem the hostnames of Yarn cluster are respectively

 ``` json
 RM_hostname